ftCommunity/tx-pi/README.md

 If you want to manually install Raspian and the TX-Pi setup instead of using a SD card image as described above, follow the instructions here.
 The entire installation consists of three main steps:

-  1. Install a standard raspbian operating system image onto SD card
+  1. Install a standard Raspbian operating system image onto SD card
   2. Do some minor manual preparations
   3. Run a script that will do all the tx-pi specific modifications